intuition-dev/INTUITION2/SETUP.md

         // install the sample admin app (to run as node app) npm i

-	We will later edit `admin.yaml` in this folder, but we first need to connect to something we can admin|build.
+	We will later edit `admin.yaml` in this folder, but we first need to connect to something we can admin/build.

-5. Setup build server access to your hosted web site via FTP (e.g: CDN77 Storage), Amazon S3 or WebDav.
+5. (Optional) Connect the Web IDE to your third-party statically hosted web site via FTP (e.g: CDN77 Storage), Amazon S3 or WebDav.

+	> If using CDN77 with FTP, get the FTP connection info (host, username and password) under CDN - CDN-Storages by clicking on the CDN STORAGE LABEL.

+	> To connect Codeanywhere to your site via FTP, go to File-New Connection-FTP.
+Enter your FTP host, username and password.
+Give this connection a name (e.g. 'prod1').
+Once the connection is established, you can edit Pug and other files from within Codeanywhere, without a local IDE.

+	This step is optional because you can also use the sample admin app on the build server to add and edit files.
+Using the sample admin app has the advantage that it autobuilds on save.

+	If you wish to use a local IDE instead of a Web IDE, see the instructions at https://github.com/metabake/meta/blob/master/ALT.md

+6. Setup build server access to your third-party hosted web site.
 To mount it via FTP, in the Docker console:

         // make a directory where you will mount mkdir /home/admin/prod1

         // use the FTP user name and address of your static site
-        // if you wish to use S3, follow the instructions at /PERSPECTIVES/S3.md
+        // if you wish to use S3, follow the instructions at /PERSPECTIVES/S3.md sshfs -o allow_other USERNAME@HOST_IP:/www/ /home/admin/prod1
-        // If using CDN77, get the FTP connection info (host, user and pass) under CDN - CDN-Storages by clicking on the CDN STORAGE LABEL. sshfs -o allow_other USERNAME@HOST_IP:/www/ /home/admin/prod1
         // omit /www/ if your site is at the root of the FTP folder